This course is relevant to those of you who wish to practise tax in Gibraltar.

 |6||Personal Taxation||Bases of assessments; Reliefs|

-Note: The sequence in which each topic will be dealt with and the contents of each session may be subject to change.
-The overall content of the course will, however, not change throughout the course, participants will undertake case studies as a means of revision and as a basis for discussion of specific issues with a view to improving their understanding of the relevant topics.
+Note: The sequence in which each topic will be covered and the contents of each session may be subject to change.
+The overall content of the course will, however, not change.
+Throughout the course, participants will undertake case studies as a means of revision and as a basis for discussion of specific issues with a view to improving their understanding of the relevant topics.

 To be eligible for this course, candidates should ideally be a trainee, partially-qualified or a professionally qualified accountant.
 Applications from non-qualified accountants with sufficient experience in accounting / tax will also be considered.
 However, proof of experience must be provided.